wwchen1110/linked-blog-starter-md/Aesthetic-Mechanic-Merge-Experiment/Traits/Ardor.md

 ACTIVES:
 Rampage: Attack, ignoring the effects of debuffs
-Bloodrush: Attack, buff your max HP by that amount Reckless Swing: Big attack, damage yourself
+Bloodrush: Attack, buff your max HP by that amount
+Flurry: Attack, scaling with your difference in SPD Reckless Swing: Big attack, damage yourself
+Finisher: Attack, scaling with consecutive attacks before
-Drill Strike: Attack.
-Deal double damage to block
-Pierce: Attack.
-Negate enemy attack if stronger
+Shredder: Attack.
+Deal double damage to block Preemptive Strike: Attack.
+Negate matching enemy attack if faster
-Razor Wire: Attack, inflict Bleed.
-If the enemy acts the same type in the same slot next turn, deal bonus damage
 Bravado: Gain a ton of block this turn
 Overdrive: Gain an extra action next turn
-Mark: Target enemy takes more damage from you for several turns Lethal Strike: Attack.
+Heartpiercer: Attack.
 Double its unblocked damage
+Jab: Small attack and gain 1 ACT next turn
 Parry: Block and gain 1 ACT next turn
 Whet: Your next attack/defense has its stats increased moderately
 Severance: Attack and deal big damage.
 Place this at the bottom of your well Double Down: Attack.
 Copy the effects of your last attack skill this turn
+Eviscerate: Attack.
+Enemy gains Bleed 2
-Expose: Target an enemy.
-Every time you target them next turn, deal some damage Limit Break: Increase your ATK/DEF for this and the next 2 turns.
+Burn Bright: Increase your ATK/DEF for this and the next 2 turns.
 Each skill you use during this time has its CD doubled